hofstadter-io/hof-docs/content/getting-started/first-example/generator.md

 ### Mapping In to Out

 Your goal as a generator writer is to fill in the `Out` field from the `In` field.
+The `In` field will be passed through the templates and partials if they are defined in the `Out` list.

 ##### `In` represents the data presented to the templates.